Bolshaya Koltsevaya line: First sections

 The five stations from Petrovsky Park to Delovoy Tsentr opened on 26 February 2018.
 Savyolovskaya was opened on 30 December 2018.

 Further extension

 The northeastern section was initially scheduled to be completed in 2018, but was delayed for two years until it was opened on 27 March 2020 and 31 December 2020.
 On 1 April 2021, the section between Khoroshyovskaya and Mnyovniki was opened.
 This section includes the part of the line from Elektrozavodskaya to Nizhegorodskaya.
 The existing, short, three-station Kakhovskaya line was incorporated into the line.
 Kakhovskaya was reopened on 7 December 2021 after reconstruction within the segment to Mnyovniki.
 The sections from Savyolovskaya to Elektrozavodskaya and from Kakhovskaya to Nizhegorodskaya opened on 1 March 2023.
-The stations of Shelepikha and Delovoy Tsentr were closed on 22 June 2024 and will be reintegrated as part of the Rublyovo-Arkhangelskaya line.
+The stations of Shelepikha and Delovoy Tsentr were closed on 22 June 2024 and were reintegrated as part of the Rublyovo-Arkhangelskaya line on 5 September 2026.